 About 5 to 10 percent of American children are diagnosed as dyslexic.
 Historically, the label has been assigned to kids who are bright, even verbally articulate, but who struggle with reading—in short, whose high IQs mismatch their low reading scores.
 When children are not as bright, however, their reading troubles have been chalked up to their general intellectual limitations.

-Now a new brain-imaging study challenges this understanding of dyslexia.
+A brain-imaging study challenges this understanding of dyslexia.
 “We found that children who are poor readers have the same brain difficulty in processing the sounds of language whether they have a high or low IQ,” says Massachusetts Institute of Technology neuroscientist John D. E. Gabrieli, who worked on the study with Fumiko Hoeft, Hiroko Tanaka, Jessica M. Black, Leanne M. Stanley, Shelli R. Kesler, and Allan L. Reiss of the Stanford University School of Medicine; Charles Hulme at York University in the UK; and Susan Whitfield-Gabrieli, also at MIT.
 “Reading difficulty is independent of other cognitive abilities.”